 Contact your doctor immediately if you experience shortness of breath, chest pain, or worsening cough.
 During the everolimus treatment, your doctor may periodically monitor your white blood cell counts, platelets, blood sugar, electrolytes, and kidney parameters to prevent serious complications.
 This medicine has the potential to cause kidney problems.
 Report to your doctor if you have been diagnosed with liver disorders, kidney problems, heart failure, high blood cholesterol levels, or hypertension before starting this treatment.

 Everolimus tablets have the tendency to cause harm to the unborn foetus.
-Inform your healthcare provider before starting this treatment if you are pregnant, or have a partner who can become pregnant.
-Your health care provider will conduct a pregnancy test before you start treatment with everolimus Tablet.
+Inform your healthcare provider before starting this treatment if you are pregnant, or planning for pregnancy.
+Your healthcare provider will conduct a pregnancy test before you start treatment with this drug.
 Discuss effective birth control methods with your healthcare provider and use them during treatment and for 8 weeks after your last dose.
-It is not known if everolimus passes into breast milk.
+This medicine passes into breast milk.
 Hence, it is not recommended to breastfeed during this treatment.

 Word Of Advice